shaysugg/about-me/README.md

 ## Resimage

-A command line tool for resizing and compression images.
+A command line tool for resizing and compressing images.

 <img src="images/resimage/01.png">